glidecaps/GLidE-SLAM/README.md

 ## Overview

 GLidE-SLAM is a monocular hybrid Visual SLAM framework for embedded devices.
-The system achieves **over 2× higher frame rates** compared to CPU-only baseline while maintaining trajectory accuracy by:
+The system achieves **over 2× higher frame rates** compared to CPU-only baseline while maintaining trajectory accuracy.

+**To the best of our knowledge, we present the First complete direct photometric pose estimator via compute shaders for embedded devices (No Cuda).**

+Our framework runs by:

 - GPU-accelerated direct photometric tracking on intermediate frames
 - Vendor-agnostic OpenGL ES 3.1 compute shaders
 - Efficient CPU-GPU workload separation
 - Tracking offloaded to GPU-> preserves CPU resources for other SLAM modules like mapping and backend processes

-**First complete direct photometric pose estimator via compute shaders for embedded devices (No Cuda).**

 > **Note:** Results presented reflect parameters at the time of submission: We believe further tuning could yield even higher speedups beyond the reported 2×.